VioletGiraffe/Darkroom/docs/architecture/media-widgets.md

 **composite constructor** (used by `MediaItemWidget`'s grid cards) sets no drag payload at all and has no way to acquire one — composite thumbnails are never drag sources.
 So `MediaItemWidget` and `FrameViewerWindow` contain zero drag-mechanics code of their own either way; it all lives here.

-### Two rendering bug fixes worth not regressing

-- **Stale DPR**: cards are built with no parent and reparented later, so an early render can capture a stale device-pixel-ratio on scaled displays → low-res, blurry canvas.
-Fixed by re-checking the render DPR against the current one in `paintEvent` and re-rendering on mismatch (the first point DPR is guaranteed correct;
-  self-corrects within a frame).
-Deferring the first render to paint-time (above) already makes this correct on the first try; the re-check remains as the guard.
-- **Minification aliasing**: drawing full-res frames straight into small slots aliases badly at large reductions (bilinear is a poor minification filter).
-Fixed by pre-resampling each frame to its target size (area-correct) before a 1:1 blit.
-Living in the shared loader, this fixes grid, FrameViewer, and Compare thumbnails alike.

 ## `DragGestureHelper` (`src/UiComponents/DragGestureHelper.h/.cpp`)